-Using their current standards, Centers for Disease Control and Prevention (CDC), estimates approximately 500,000 children have elevated blood lead levels.1 Poor and minority children remain at the greatest risk.
+In 2011, Centers for Disease Control and Prevention (CDC), estimated that approximately 500,000 children have elevated blood lead levels.1 Poor and minority children remain at the greatest risk.

 Events in Flint and elsewhere underscore how difficult it is to safely manage the lead pipes that still provide drinking water for millions of Americans.
 EDF is working to accelerate replacement of lead pipes.

 Paint remains the most significant source of lead exposure in homes.
 Standards and policies must be updated to keep pace with the science and industry practices.